LGBTQ history in India: 1920s

 On 31 May 1924, Matvala, a Calcutta biweekly, published a story titled "Chocolate" by Pandey Bechan Sharma "Ugra".

 In the opening passages, a lovesick Dinkar Prasad is likened to Majnun by the narrator as he flops into a chair reciting a sher to articulate, yet encode, his grief.
 Manohar Chandra, another friend, attempts decoding with chher chhaar, teasing him in Banarasi Hindi.
 When Dinkar commends his verse, Manohar exclaims: "Has your fine lady, Urdu, been defeated[…]?"
 Later, an adolescent boy, Ramesh, appears at the door, and Dinkar darts off.
 Manohar duly informs the narrator that Ramesh is Dinkar's chocolate – the object of his romantic-erotic affections – before launching on a tirade to deride his same-sex desire: "He'll sift through history, finish off the Puranas, and prove to you that love of boys is not unnatural but natural."
 In this brief overture, Ugra condensed competing linguistic, ethnic, and cultural assessors of homosexuality.

-In December 1924, after the publication of Chocolate Charcha in December 1924, Ugra was charged with sedition for editing the victory issue of Swadesh and sentenced to nine months in prison under section 124A of the IPC.
+In December 1924, after the publication of Chocolate Charcha Ugra was charged with sedition for editing the victory issue of Swadesh and sentenced to nine months in prison under section 124A of the IPC.

 In 1927, Ugra wrote Hey Sukumar (O Beautiful Young Man!), Vyabhichari Pyar (Dissolute Love), and Jail Mein (In Prison) and published them in the short fiction Chocolate: And Other Writings On Male Homoeroticism in Calcutta.

 1930s

 In 1936, Raghupati Sahay, also known by his pen name Firaq Gorakhpuri, a professor of English at Allahabad University, published an article in defence of homosexual love.
-Talking about Ghazals he describes the depiction of homosexuality in poetry across time and cultures in the works of Sappho and Socrates, Saadi and Hafiz, Shakespeare and Whitman.
+Talking about Ghazals he describes the depiction of homosexuality in poetry across time and cultures in the works of Sappho, Socrates, Saadi, Hafiz, Shakespeare, and Whitman.

 1970s

-In 1971, Badnam Basti India's first gay-themed film depicting the story of two men and women in a love triangle hit the theatre.
+In 1971, Badnam Basti, India's first film featuring homosexual themes film depicting the story of two men and women in a love triangle hit the theatre.
 It is adapted from an eponymous novel by Hindi novelist Kamleshwar (writer).
 The film was thought to have been lost for 40 years, but a print was found in 2019.

 In 1974, The First gay group in called Laundebaz-E-Hind was formed in Bombay.

 In 1977, Shakuntala Devi published the first study of homosexuality in India.
 She wrote, "rather than pretending that homosexuals don't exist" it was time "we face the facts squarely in the eye and find room for [homosexual people]."

 In 1978, an unknown gay group had published the first gay newsletter of India called Gay Scene from Calcutta.
 Some of its archived copies were discovered much later through Shakti Khabar in early 1990s.

 In 1979, Hijras met in Ahemdabad for the 50th Anniversary of Hijra named Dada Guru Shankar.